 1. Un-optimized Images

 If your website has unoptimized images, it’s likely to take more time while loading, regardless of any browser or server.
-Websites today tend to have a sufficient number of images on almost every page.
+Sites today tend to have a sufficient number of images on almost every page.
 Most of the time, full-sized and uncropped images increase website’s loading time.
 Here’s how you can optimize your images.

 - Reduce image quality,